riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 this page says TDT is updateful https://arbital.com/p/updateless_dt/

-https://intelligence.org/2017/03/18/new-paper-cheating-death-in-damascus/ describes TDT as "a theory by MIRI senior researcher Eliezer Yudkowsky that made the mistake of conditioning on observations".
+https://intelligence.org/2017/03/18/new-paper-cheating-death-in-damascus/ describes TDT as “a theory by MIRI senior researcher Eliezer Yudkowsky that made the mistake of conditioning on observations”.

 ## UDT2